TatianaTylosky/mentor-material/mentor-field-guide.md

 ##Chapter 4
 ###The Socratic Method and Other Coaching Strategies

-A coach is someone who can give correction without causing resentment. - John Wooden
+"A coach is someone who can give correction without causing resentment." - John Wooden

 **Be a Coach**

 Just like no two games are the same, no two sessions will be exactly alike.
 Every student has a different learning style, and it’s up to you to write their playbook.
 Hold your students accountable to themselves.
 Know their strengths and weaknesses.
-Plan drills and set training schedules.
 Use the strategies below to ensure every minute spent with your student is working toward achieving their goal.

 **Socratic Method**